 Narrowing down the list from 20 stocks down to 7 is a good start.
 But we only started with 20.
 What if we started with 100 dividend stocks and we only managed to reduce down to 20?

-Let’s see if we can do further reduction of our list.
-Here are a few parameters that will help reducing the list further.
+Let’s see if we can further reduce of our list.
+Here are a few parameters that will help reduce the list further.

 Step 3: More Research